astral-sh/ruff/docs/rules/use-of-inplace-argument.md

 ability to use the method chaining style for `pandas` operations.

-Further, in many cases, `inplace=True` does not provide a performance benefit, as Pandas will often copy DataFrames in the background.
+Further, in many cases, `inplace=True` does not provide a performance benefit, as `pandas` will often copy `DataFrames` in the background.

 ## Example
 ```python